-Manchester City sealed their eighth top-flight English league title and their sixth in the Premier League era with the 2021-22 success.
+Manchester City also amassed 93 points in 2021-22, when they won their eighth top-flight English league title and their sixth in the Premier League era.

-Another feature of their title victory was their ability to hold onto a lead.
-They equalled the Premier League record for fewest points dropped from winning positions in a season (two), doing this across 30 matches – the same record as Chelsea in 2004-05 during Jose Mourinho’s first campaign in charge of the Blues.
+Another feature of this title victory was City’s ability to hold onto a lead.
+They equalled the Premier League record for fewest points dropped from winning positions in a season (two), doing this across 30 matches – the same record as Chelsea in 2004-05 during Mourinho’s first campaign in charge of the Blues.

 Manchester United in 1993-94, Liverpool in 2021-22